soxueren/atsd/api/network/metric.md

 * Other fields are case-insensitive.
 * Tag values cannot be empty.
 * Metric tags and fields that are not specified are left unchanged.
-* To remove/reset a metric tag/label/description/filter/timezone, set it's value to a double-quoted empty string.
+* To reset a field to the default value or to delete a tag, use double-quoted empty string, for example `z:""`.

 ### Fields